WeMakeDevs/github-tutorial/README.md

 - More power to kunal. love the work which your are doing for the community.
 - Anirudh Sharma finds the Community Classroom initiative really great!
 - This community is going to be on the top of the every community in INDIA very soon.
+- we geniunly feel that after seeing the efforts ,qualtity and consistency of kunal.